Budapest Card - free public transport, free entry to 30+ attractions and up to 50% off tours »

 FAQs

-Is the Pinball Museum wheelchair accessible?
+Is the Pinball Museum on the Budapest Pass?